quat1024/incorporeal/README.md

 * Can i get uhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh Boneless block model
 * I want to think some more about the wildcard corporea interceptor thing
+* Corporea spark augment x d
 * More options for corporea sparks (byebye dropper spark chains)
 * "corporea retainer decrementer"
-* Corporea interceptor/retainer comparator signal
-* Soul Cores
-  * ender
-  * corporetic
-  * ..?
 * MORE COREMODDING